top of page

 American Counseling Association (counseling.org)

-I’ve helped my clients break through the obstacles that seem to be holding them back in life.
-Life's too short to be unhappy, unsure, or unfulfilled.
-I am here to help my clients achieve a more positive outlook on life, and provide them with all the tools necessary to get them there.
-Let me help you learn and develop better ways to handle the issues that are standing in the way of your goals.
+Life's too short to feel unhappy, unsure, or unfulfilled, and I'm here to provide the tools and support you need to achieve a more positive outlook.
+Let me help you learn and develop better ways to handle the issues standing in the way of your goals.

 I work with adults on a variety of topics and my areas of particular speciality include:

-• Helping those struggling obsessive thought or repetitive actions, OCD
+• Obsessive-Compulsive Disorder (OCD): Helping those struggling with obsessive thoughts or repetitive actions.

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and freedom. -Victor Frankl